 Download PDFMissing a critical piece of data or incorrectly defining a data element contributes to the majority of maintenance problems and results in systems that do not reflect or support the business needs.
-Business users often fail to articulate their business data needs because they are so inherent in their work that it is difficult to uniquely identify each data requirement.
+Business users often fail to articulate their business data needs because they are so inherent in their work that it is difficult to uniquely identify data requirements.
 A business analyst, skilled in data elicitation and definition, can save the business significant time and cost for any project.

-Data Modeling Training Classroom Experience
+Data Requirements Training Classroom Experience

 This course teaches students an in-depth approach to data modeling: identifying and defining all necessary data components using both textual templates and an entity relationship diagram.
 This course teaches business analysis techniques for eliciting, analyzing, and documenting data requirements to both new and experienced practitioners.
 Additionally, this class will tie together other analysis techniques by highlighting the impact of data on the other core requirement components.
 Eliciting information needs often uncovers additional processes and business rules.
 Every business process uses data and almost all business rules are enforced by or govern data.

-Students will be given data templates with a suggested documentation structure for defining Business Data Requirements.
+Students will be given data templates with a suggested documentation structure for defining business data requirements.
 It supports and expands on the techniques in the IIBA BABOK®.
 Mentor-led workshops require students to practice the techniques as they learn.
 Students are encouraged to bring their own projects to class.